tomengland/flu_data_pipeline/README.md

          │
          ▼
 ┌─────────────────┐
-│ Jupyter Notebook│  ← Run collect_data.ipynb
+│     Airflow     │  ← Run airflow
 │  Data Pipeline  │     (All cells in order) └────────┬────────┘
          │